arttu76/xfer/README.md

 - Easy: download one file and run it
 - Allows browsing of the host file system
 - File transfer using XMODEM protocol (very slow but also very compatible)
-- Binaries available for macOS and Linux
+- Binaries available for Windows, macOS and Linux

 ## How to get it